martianying/Pyspy/README.md

 # pyAnalysis
-python and C++ code for analyzing simulation results obtained from Phantom
+python and C++ code for analyzing simulation results obtained from Phantom.

+Still in progress.